vadof/vplay-backend/README.md

 **Description**

-- Регистрация и аутентификация пользователей.
+- Registration and authentication of users.
-- Хранение информации о пользователях.
+- Storage of information about users.

 **Components**

-- Spring Security для аутентификации и авторизации.
+- Spring Security for authentication and authorization.
-- База данных PostgreSQL для хранения данных пользователей.
+- PostgreSQL database for storing user data.

 ## Clicker service